zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > 例题
 >
-> A company provides an API to its users that automates inquiries for tax computations based on item prices.
-The company experiences a larger number of inquiries during the holiday season only that cause slower response times.
-A solutions architect needs to design a solution that is scalable and elastic.
-> What should the solutions architect do to accomplish this?
+> A company wants to move a multi-tiered application from on premises to the AWS Cloud to improve the application's performance.
+The application consists of application tiers that communicate with each other by way of RESTful services.
+Transactions are dropped when one tier becomes overloaded.
+A solutions architect must design a solution that resolves these issues and modernizes the application.
+> Which solution meets these requirements and is the MOST operationally efficient?
 >
-> - A. Provide an API hosted on an Amazon EC2 instance.
-The EC2 instance performs the required computations when the API request is made.
-> - B. Design a REST API using Amazon API Gateway that accepts the item names.
-API Gateway passes item names to AWS Lambda for tax computations. **Most Voted**
+> - A. Use Amazon API Gateway and direct transactions to the AWS Lambda functions as the application layer.
+Use Amazon Simple Queue Service (Amazon SQS) as the communication layer between application services. **Most Voted**
-> - C. Create an Application Load Balancer that has two Amazon EC2 instances behind it.
-The EC2 instances will compute the tax on the received item names.
-> - D. Design a REST API using Amazon API Gateway that connects with an API hosted on an Amazon EC2 instance.
-API Gateway accepts and passes the item names to the EC2 instance for tax computations.
+> - B. Use Amazon CloudWatch metrics to analyze the application performance history to determine the server's peak utilization during the performance failures.
+Increase the size of the application server's Amazon EC2 instances to meet the peak requirements.
+> - C. Use Amazon Simple Notification Service (Amazon SNS) to handle the messaging between application servers running on Amazon EC2 in an Auto Scaling group.
+Use Amazon CloudWatch to monitor the SNS queue length and scale up and down as required.
+> - D. Use Amazon Simple Queue Service (Amazon SQS) to handle the messaging between application servers running on Amazon EC2 in an Auto Scaling group.
+Use Amazon CloudWatch to monitor the SQS queue length and scale up when communication failures are detected.
+>
+> 解析
+>
+> I think it's A as it both decouples (modernizes) the application using SQS, and provides scalability through Lambda.
+>
+> "RESTful services" -> API gateway to be used

 ## 216 API Gateway Security